CESSProject/doc-v2/tokenomics/rewards.md

 - The remaining 50% can be claimed in future service cycles

 ### Slashing Mechanism
 CESS implements a proactive incentive model for the CD²N network-no penalties or slashing are applied.
-Nodes are encouraged to “earn more by working more”, promoting positive participation without punitive deterrents.
+Nodes are encouraged to earn more by working more", promoting positive participation without punitive deterrents.